Skip to content

 What is the difference between ACV and RCV insurance coverage?

-ACV (actual cash value) reimburses replacement cost minus depreciation.
-A 15-year-old roof depreciates about 50%, so a $10,000 replacement yields only $5,000 reimbursement.
-RCV (replacement cost value) pays the full replacement cost without depreciation but costs more in premiums.
-You cannot switch from ACV to RCV after filing a claim; insurers view this as fraud.
+ACV (Actual Cash Value) pays the replacement cost minus depreciation.
+A 15-year-old roof typically depreciates 50%, so you might receive $5,000 on a $10,000 replacement, leaving $5,000 as your out-of-pocket cost.
+RCV (Replacement Cost Value) pays the full replacement cost with no depreciation deduction but typically costs more in premiums.
+You cannot switch to RCV after filing a claim, so choose your coverage now.

 Wind/hail deductible notice